Methodology

 Over the past decades, the increase in economic inequalities was largely driven by a rise in income and wealth accruing to the top of the distribution.
 However, household surveys, the data sources traditionally used to observe inequality dynamics, do not properly capture these evolutions.
 Surveys provide useful information and cover many countries, but they do not inform adequately on income and wealth levels of the richest individuals.

-WID.world overcomes this limitation by combining different data sources: national accounts, survey data, fiscal data, and wealth rankings.
+The WID overcomes this limitation by combining different data sources: national accounts, survey data, fiscal data, and wealth rankings.
 By doing so, it becomes possible to track more precisely the evolution of all income or wealth levels, from the bottom to the top.
-The key novelty of WID.world is to use such data in a systematic manner, allowing comparisons between countries and over long time periods.
+The key novelty of the WID is to use such data in a systematic manner, allowing comparisons between countries and over long time periods.
 In order to achieve this objective, we build upon the new wave of research on long-run inequality trends developed during the past 15 years by an international group of scholars.

 BEYOND GDP: DISTRIBUTIONAL NATIONAL ACCOUNTS